grandeurdev/js-sdk/README.md

 ```

 ## storage
-This class provides access to the features associated to built in file storage of Grandeur Cloud.
+This class provides access to the features associated to built in file storage of Grandeur.
 Simply get a reference to the storage class by calling `storage()` method with the project object.
 This is illustrated as below

 ```javascript
 // Get reference to the storage class